Corn Snake Genetics / Glossary

 Conjunct: Relative to most discussions on this web site regarding pattern and color fields of snakes, conjunct has shared meaning with joined and is the antonym of disjunct.
 For example, the random, lateral white that is visible on most Pied-sided Bloodred corns is usually conjunct (therefore connected) to the white on their bellies.

 Crypsis: Pertinent to animals, the visual result of lying still in surroundings similar to the animal\'s color scheme and markings.
-Genetics equip such reptiles with the colors and markings, and also with the complementary behavior of lying still, thereby effectively utilizing their appearance to hopefully render them undetectable.
+Genetics equip such reptiles with the colors and markings, and also with the complementary behavior of lying still, thereby effectively utilizing their appearance to hopefully render them undetectable to both prey and predators.
+Crypsis could also be attained via a false illusion rendered from color and/or pattern in motion to facilitate evasion from predators.

 Dimorphic/Dimorphism: There are many applications of this word that apply to animals.
 Many animals are clearly dimorphic, like the red birds we call Cardinals.
 The males are shocking red and the females are almost brown.
 That type of gender dimorphism is obvious, and consistent throughout their species.
 In corn snakes, almost the only obvious distinction between male and female wild-type corns is that the males are generally larger than females.
 Since some females can be larger than males, and vice-versa, size distinction does not qualify corns as a gender dimorphic species, but some mutations of corns are somewhat gender dimorphic.
 The best example are Anerythristic mutants.
 In most cases, males exhibit "earth tones" on their markings and sometimes all over their bodies, but females almost always lack notable expression of "earth tones".
 As hatchlings, male and female Aneries are virtually indistinguishable by color, but as adults, females are generally gray with black markings.
 Of course, there are color exceptions in all directions, but for the bulk of the Anery mutants in our hobby, females are blacker than males.
 No corn snake morph demonstrates true dimorphism, since less than 99% of comparative events do not denote gender distinctive appearance.